erfan-rd226/send_gps/README.md

 # send_gps
-send and get location like traccar
+send and get location like traccar.